-Two (2) pharmacist licensure applicants requested the military-training application fee waiver and temporary license in FY2022-23.
-Neither applicant was eligible for fee waiver and temporary licensure.
+Three (3) pharmacist licensure applicants requested the military-training application fee waiver and temporary license in FY2023-24.
+All three (3) were eligible for fee waiver and temporary licensure.

-Fifteen (15) pharmacy technician registration applicants requested the military-training fee waiver in FY2022-23.
-Four (4) were eligible for, and received, the fee waiver.
+25 pharmacy technician registration applicants requested the military-training fee waiver in FY2023-24.
+Two (2) were eligible for, and received, the fee waiver.
 No temporary registrations issued because, once a pharmacy technician registration application is approved, the technician is immediately eligible to practice as a technician.
 There is no required examination.
-Eleven (11) applicants were not eligible for the fee waiver.
+23 applicants were not eligible for the fee waiver because they were not trained, and had not practiced, as pharmacy technicians in the military.